SolaceProducts/pubsubplus-pks-quickstart/README.md

 ## Testing data access to the message broker

-To test data traffic though the newly created message broker instance, visit the Solace Developer Portal and and select your preferred programming language in [send and receive messages](http://dev.solace.com/get-started/send-receive-messages/).
+To test data traffic though the newly created message broker instance, visit the Solace Developer Portal and and select your preferred programming language in [send and receive messages](http://dev.solace.com/get-started/send-receive-messages/ ).
 Under each language there is a Publish/Subscribe tutorial that will help you get started and provide the specific default port to use.

 Use the external Public IP to access the cluster.
 If a port required for a protocol is not opened, refer to the next section on how to open it up by modifying the cluster.

 ## <a name="SolClusterModifyUpgrade"></a> Modifying/upgrading the message broker cluster

-To upgrade/modify the message broker cluster, make the required modifications to the chart in the `solace-kubernetes-quickstart/solace` directory as described next, then run the Helm tool from here.
+To modify or upgarde the message broker cluster, make the required modifications to the chart in the `solace-kubernetes-quickstart/solace` directory as described next, then run the Helm tool from here.
 When passing multiple `-f <values-file>` to Helm, the override priority will be given to the last (right-most) file specified.

 ### Modifying the cluster

-Similarly, to **modify** other deployment parameters, e.g. to change the ports exposed via the loadbalancer, you need to upgrade the release with a new set of ports.
+To **modify** other deployment parameters, e.g. to change the ports exposed via the loadbalancer, you need to upgrade the release with a new set of ports.
 In this example we will add the MQTT 1883 tcp port to the loadbalancer.

 ```
 cd ~/workspace/solace-kubernetes-quickstart/solace
 tee ./port-update.yaml <<-EOF   # create update file with following contents:
 service:
-  internal: false
-  type: LoadBalancer
-  externalPort:
+  addExternalPort:
     - port: 1883
       protocol: TCP
       name: mqtt
       targetport: 1883
-    - port: 22
-      protocol: TCP
-      name: ssh
-      targetport: 2222
-    - port: 8080
-      protocol: TCP
-      name: semp
-    - port: 55555
-      protocol: TCP
-      name: smf
-    - port: 943
-      protocol: TCP
-      name: semptls
-      targetport: 60943
-    - port: 80
-      protocol: TCP
-      name: web
-      targetport: 60080
-    - port: 443
-      protocol: TCP
-      name: webtls
-      targetport: 60443
-  internalPort:
-    - port: 2222
-      protocol: TCP
-    - port: 8080
-      protocol: TCP
-    - port: 55555
-      protocol: TCP
-    - port: 60943
-      protocol: TCP
-    - port: 60080
-      protocol: TCP
-    - port: 60443
-      protocol: TCP
+  addInternalPort:
     - port: 1883
       protocol: TCP
 EOF
 helm upgrade  XXXX-XXXX . --values values.yaml --values port-update.yaml
 ```

+For information about ports used refer to the [Solace documentation](//docs.solace.com/Configuring-and-Managing/Default-Port-Numbers.htm )

 ### Upgrading the cluster